-Preserve functional ability, protect airway, and prevent complications such as myasthenic crisis or cholinergic crisis.
+Preserve functional ability, protect the airway, and prevent complications such as myasthenic crisis or cholinergic crisis.

-Administer cholinesterase inhibitors (Physostigmine) and ensure proper dosing/timing
+- Administer cholinesterase inhibitors (Physostigmine) and ensure proper dosing/timing

 The goal is to have a net increase of acetylcholine activity at the nerve synapses.
 This should help improve the conduction of impulses within the muscles.

-Monitor respiratory status
+- Monitor respiratory status

 Patients are at high risk for respiratory distress due to muscle weakness and dysphagia (aspiration)

 Ptosis and weakness of eye muscles can cause dryness and irritation of the eyes.
 Provide eye drops or an eye patch as appropriate.

 - Monitor feeding and ensure proper nutrition.
 Schedule meds 30-45 minutes before meals

 Weakness and dysphagia make preparing and eating meals more and more difficult as the disease progresses.
 Scheduling meds 30-45 minutes before meals helps to minimize their symptoms as much as possible during meal times.

 Because of the risk of respiratory depression – this is especially important to have at the bedside when administering a Tensilon test because it can send the patient into V-Fib or cardiac arrest, or can make the cholinergic crisis worse, leading to respiratory distress or respiratory arrest.
 Ensure the suction regulator is functioning and the ambu bag is available.